Tunnock's

-Thomas Tunnock Limited, commonly known as Tunnock's, is a Scottish confectionery company based in Uddingston, Scotland.
-It is headed by Boyd Tunnock, grandson of Thomas.
-In 2013, a joint report by Family Business United and Close Brothers Asset Management named it the 20th oldest family firm in Scotland.
+Thomas Tunnock Limited, branded as Tunnock's, is a Scottish confectionery company based in Uddingston, Scotland.
+It is headed by Boyd Tunnock, grandson of founder Thomas Tunnock.
+In 2013, it was the 20th oldest family firm in Scotland.

 In the 2019 and 2020 seasons, Tunnock's sponsored the Scottish Challenge Cup in Scottish football.

 History

 Tunnock's was formed by Thomas Tunnock (b.
 1865) as Tunnock's in 1890, when he purchased a baker's shop in Lorne Place, Uddingston.
 The company expanded in the 1950s, and it was at this time that the core products were introduced to the lines, when sugar and fat rationing meant that products with longer shelf-lives than cakes had to be produced.